timosalm/tap-sales-workshop/workshop/workshop/content/exercises/catalog.md

 Cool...
 I seem to be progressing well so far!

-I now want to see a bit of details of my applications.
+I now want to see details of my applications.

 So I log into the TAP UI (User Interface) here:
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog
 ```
-Select the Guest tile and press Enter.
+If it's the first time I access the web portal, I'll have to select the Guest tile and press Enter.

-I can see the TAP catalog with all the applications that have been deployed.
-Included my inclusion application
+I can see the TAP catalog with all the applications deployed, including my Inclusion application.

-I can click on my Inclusion app and access a number of information:
+I can click on my Inclusion app and access pieces of information:

 1. **The Logical graph of the app**, i.e.: all the services and their relationship This can be found here: